Azure/fta-architecturalreview/articles/sap-on-azure.md

   - [Stories](#stories)

 ## SAP Landscape Design
-   In this step, we need understand the current landscape design and then we need to optimize it in Azure to meet the future roadmap of the organization.
+   In the most general form, an SAP system landscape consists of SAP instances (installations of the SAP database and application software) and SAP servers.
+Various design and planning approaches tend to come into play in one manner or another across all SAP implementations.
+The desire to simplify and standardize emerges as important drive.
+Consolidation of instances is also becoming quite common in SAP customer environments today.

 - **What is your current SAP Landscape and systems in scope for the move to Azure?**